froala/aurelia-froala-editor/README.md

 }
 ```

-- Open `aurelia-project/tasks/build.js` file and modify it to look like this:
+- Open `aurelia-project/tasks/build.js` or `aurelia-project/tasks/build.ts` file and modify it to look like this:

 ```javascript
 import copyAssets from './copy-assets';